 He said: “This building was so interesting from a design perspective – it’s old and simple with a great structure.
-Its factory origins as a carriage and autocar showroom in the 1890s meant there was a vast empty central space surrounded by trusses, large windows and other unique features which we could incorporate into the design – it was the perfect foundation for an apartment development.”
+Its factory origins as a carriage and Autocar showroom in the 1890s meant there was a vast empty central space surrounded by trusses, large windows and other unique features which we could incorporate into the design – it was the perfect foundation for apartment development.”

-He was also one of the leading designers at Conran where he was the project architect on twin residential towers Roppongi Hills in Tokyo and a shopping centre in Athens with a fully retractable roof over a 60m span atrium.
+He was also one of the leading designers at Conran, where he was the project architect on twin residential towers Roppongi Hills in Tokyo and a shopping centre in Athens with a fully retractable roof over a 60m span atrium.

-His city living expertise came while working with leading urban developer City Loft Developments, which, along with the Manhattan Loft Company and Urban Splash, was a pioneer of loft-living schemes in the UK.
+His city-living expertise came while working with leading urban developer City Loft Developments, which, along with the Manhattan Loft Company and Urban Splash, was a pioneer of loft-living schemes in the UK.

 Homes at the Union Loft take full advantage of the historic structure of the warehouse, exposing old brick and upcycling floor and roof timbers.
-Philip has utilised the height of the roof with full width, clear span, timber queen-post trusses to make spacious front-to-back living.
+Philip has utilised the height of the roof with full width, clear span, and timber queen-post trusses to make spacious front-to-back living.

 The apartments are chic and feel like you could be in London or New York.
 The industrial look is seen in the lacquered cement floorings, exposed brickwork, timber trusses and beams.
 We’ve created 4.8m high living spaces with contemporary kitchens and stylish bathrooms.”

-All but one of the homes are duplex apartments with nine lofts offering spacious west-facing terraces accessed through full height glass sliding doors, perfect for outdoor entertaining.
+All but one of the homes is duplex apartments with nine lofts offering spacious west-facing terraces accessed through full-height glass sliding doors, perfect for outdoor entertaining.
 Secure basement parking is also available for an additional cost.

 What makes the Union Lofts unique?

-Neil Thornton, Director of Etc Urban, comments “The Union Lofts is unique to Preston, there is nothing else like it on the market at the moment.
+Neil Thornton, Director of Etc Urban, said, “The Union Lofts is unique to Preston; there is nothing else like it on the market at the moment.
 We have created a collection of individually designed, architecturally attractive loft apartments.

-Julian Cotton, Associate Director at Cushman & Wakefield, adds: “Preston is quickly becoming one of the most dynamic and sought-after cities within the North West in which to live.
-The regeneration of the city centre, its connectivity with Manchester, Glasgow and London and cheaper property prices, are all keys factors in attracting a wealth of new buyers.
+Julian Cotton, Associate Director at Cushman & Wakefield, added: “Preston is quickly becoming one of the most dynamic and sought-after cities within the North West in which to live.
+The regeneration of the city centre, its connectivity with Manchester, Glasgow and London, and cheaper property prices are all key factors in attracting a wealth of new buyers.

 As mentioned at the beginning of this article, Preston is flourishing, having recently been named the most improved city in the UK.
 To support this further, data from Cushman & Wakefield shows that new home house price inflation is up 6% for the year to August 2018.